Skip to Content

 Even though exercise isn’t directly linked to the final size of a dog, it can help a pup boost up his health during the most important stages of his development.

-There’s hardly any way you can stop a GSP from being an active beast so use that to your advantage.
+There’s hardly any way you can stop a GSP from being an active beast so use that to your advantage in a healthy way.

 How big did your GSP get?
 Share with us in the comments below!